crlssn/reddit-video-dl/README.md

 ### Video Downloader for Reddit

-A simple CLI client to download videos with audio that has been uploaded to Reddit.
+A simple CLI client to download videos that has been uploaded to Reddit, with audio.

 #### Prerequisite
 In order to concatenate the media files we need to have `ffmpeg` installed.